sparkistic/dynamic-game-services/README.md

 *   `void showAchievementOverlay()`: displays a modal which pauses your activity and overlays a dialog showing the achievements earned by the player.
 *   `void sendScoreToLeaderboard(String leaderboardId, long scoreValue)`: updates the score on the leaderboard with the given id (this should match the _name_ field in the ids.xml file).
 For example to send a score of 1000 to leaderboard above use `sendScoreToLeaderboard("main_leaderboard", 1000);`
 *   `void showLeaderboardOverlay(String leaderboardId)`: displays a modal which pauses your activity and overlays a dialog showing this leaderboard.
+*   `void showSignInDialog()`: this method displays a dialog that invites the user to sign into Google Play for game services (ignored for Kindle devices).
+Your onCreate() should call this method.
-*   `void signInToGame()`: initiates the sign-in process for Google Play (should be used with a dialog on first startup).
+*   `void signInToGame()`: initiates the sign-in process for Google Play.
+Use this method with a game controller button (see [Google Play Games Services Branding Guidelines](https://developers.google.com/games/services/branding-guidelines) for more information).
 *   `boolean isConnected()`: returns whether the user is successfully connected to game services (use it to detect auto-sign-in).

 ### Crypto helper methods